jtclaypool/fur/README.md

 `bash scripts/setup.sh`

+Can also install from sources when using things like conda environments but you will still need to make sure system-level items like `make` and `autoconf` are installed

 Make the programs.

 `make`

 The directory `bin` now contains the binaries.

+These will need to be added to the `PATH` variable or path directly via copying to an active environment

 ## Docker Container
 As an alternative to building `fur`, we also post it as a [docker container](https://hub.docker.com/r/haubold/fox).
 The container